dqops/dqo/docs/reference/sensors/table/volume-table-sensors.md

 ---
-title: DQOps data quality volume sensors
+title: DQOps data quality volume sensors, SQL examples
 ---
-# DQOps data quality volume sensors
+# DQOps data quality volume sensors, SQL examples
 All [data quality sensors](../../../dqo-concepts/definition-of-data-quality-sensors.md) in the **volume** category supported by DQOps are listed below.
 Those sensors are measured on a table level.

 ---